Samreay/Samreay/_posts/tutorials/2020-07-26-Encoding_Colours.md

 And because the animation code for 3D plots is even uglier than the 2D, I've hidden it away.
 But here is the constrained 3D trained embeddings!

-{% include video.html url="embed_3d.mp4" autoplay="true" class="img-poster" %}And with the beauty of one more dimension, we can see that the RGB colour clusters can start to be separated independently.
+{% include video.html url="embed_3d.mp4" autoplay="true" class="img-poster" %}
+And with the beauty of one more dimension, we can see that the RGB colour clusters can start to be separated independently.

 # Summary